Susan Bandecchi

-Susan Bandecchi (born 1 July 1998) is a Swiss tennis player.
-She reached a career-high singles ranking of world No. 164 on 7 March 2022, and her best doubles ranking of No. 141 on 11 July 2022.
+Susan Bandecchi (born 1 July 1998) is a Swiss professional tennis player.
+She reached a career-high WTA singles ranking of No. 160 on 20 July 2026 and her best doubles ranking of No. 141 on 11 July 2022.

 Career

 2013–2017: Professional debut

-She started playing tennis at the age of five.
+Bandecchi, born in Lugano, started playing tennis at the age of five.
 Since 2013, she has played on the professional tour, mainly at ITF Circuit tournaments.
 In 2017, she won her first ITF doubles tournament in Caslano, Switzerland, partnering her compatriot Lisa Sabino.

 2019–2020: WTA Tour debut

 In November 2019, Bandecchi made her WTA Tour debut at the Taipei tournament, where she participated in both singles and doubles.

 In 2020, Bandecchi won the ITF Circuit tournament in Lousada, Portugal, in singles, beating Dutch player Arianne Hartono in the final.
 Together with Lara Salden from Belgium, she also won the doubles title in Lousada.

 2021: First WTA Tour title in doubles

 She won her first doubles title at the Ladies Open Lausanne, partnered with Simona Waltert.